 A sub-Ribu is a peak with a prominence of between 990 metres and 999 metres and therefore fails to quality as a Ribu by ten metres or less.
 This sub-list will be published later as an appendix to the main list.
 At the most recent count in September 2023, there are – very approximately – around 232 sub-Ribus.

-According to Andrew Kirmse‘s excellent Fusion Table covering all peaks in the world down to a prominence of 300 feet (!), there are approximately 6637 Ribus globally.
-Because the current methods for obtaining elevation data remain imprecise, there are probably over 100 more, and perhaps as many as 7000 in total.
+Background and history: According to Andrew Kirmse‘s excellent Fusion Table in 2017 covering all peaks in the world down to a prominence of 300 feet (!), there were approximately 6637 Ribus globally.
+His improved and revised list using GLO-30 DEM (Digital Elevation Model) in 2023 gave a figure of 6842.
+Because the current methods for obtaining elevation data remain imprecise, checking these one-by-one is necessary in order to produce the best quality list.
+The latest count by the World Ribus project (see below) in September 2023 is 7150.
 Those identified at present include 8 in Taiwan, 58 in The Philippines, 16 in Australia (including 3 in Tasmania) and 68 in New Zealand (including 4 on the North Island).